Skip to content

 Common Pitfalls to Avoid

-Focusing solely on follower count: An influencer with 100,000 followers but 1% engagement rate is less valuable than one with 5,000 highly engaged followers.
+Focusing solely on follower count: An influencer with 100,000 followers but a 1% engagement rate is less valuable than one with 5,000 highly engaged followers.

 Maximising Content Value